. . . means more than a blood-line. Dr. Warren

 Rev Peter Thacher (1752-1802) named his son in honor of Dr. Joseph Warren.

-As a young man in 1772 , living in Boston, he heard Dr. Warren deliver an oration in commemoration of the massacre perpetrated on this day two years earlier.
-In his diary of this event, he relates an interesting story about the weather conditions on that day, “came home in a most violent storm of snow which was so deep I was forced to leave my chaise at Charlestown & borrow a slay & it was so drifted by Mr. Hallowells I was forced to untackle the sleigh & let the Horse come home & .....y sleigh in the road”
+Living in Boston as a young man in 1772, Peter Thacher attended Dr. Warren’s first Boston Massacre oration commemorating the bloody event perpetrated two years prior on March 5, 1770.
+In his diary Thacher noted the weather on the day of Warren’s oration, “came home in a most violent storm of snow which was so deep I was forced to leave my chaise at Charlestown & borrow a slay & it was so drifted by Mr. Hallowells I was forced to untackle the sleigh & let the Horse come home”.

-There is little known beyond this about Joseph Warren Thacher, but how powerful & moving was Dr. Warren's oration that a young man would never forget & name a son is his honor.
+There is little known beyond this about Joseph Warren Thacher, but how powerful & moving was Dr. Warren's oration that a young man would never forget & name a son in his honor.